Kung Pao Chicken

 2 Tbsp of Dark Soy Sauce

 2 Tbsp of Water

 6-8 dried whole red Chilies

 1 inch piece Ginger Root, peeled and chopped.

 1 Red Pepper, chopped into 1 inch cubes

 1 bunch of Green Onions, chopped into 1 inch pieces

 Begin by preheating the wok or pan to a high heat, then add the oil to cover the bottom of the wok.
 This will be approx. 3 to 4 Tbsp.

-When very hot, carefully add the garlic, and quickly sauté, but do not brown.
-Add the chicken minute into the pan and cook until it loses its rawness.
-The chicken will take on a velvety texture and slightly brown.
-Remove it form the wok with a slotted spoon or your wok tool.
+When very hot, carefully add the dry chillies, garlic and ginger and quickly sauté, but do not brown.
+Add the chicken mixture to the pan and cook until I it takes on a velvety texture and is slightly brown.
+Remove it from the wok with a slotted spoon or your wok strainer.

-At the very end, stir in the peanuts and serve immediately with Chinese rice.
+At the very end, stir in the peanuts and serve immediately with steamed Chinese rice.